fbomb111/clean-code-distilled/docs/comments.md

     // 05-JAN-2013 : Implemented Comparable

 #### Noise comments
 Redundant comments.
 Personal comments.
 Noise causes programmers to start glazing over comments as if they're not important and then you miss the important ones.
-Replace noise comments with clean code.

 Bad: